zbeislerOSI/OCS-Docs/Documentation/DataViews/GetDataViewData/Quick_Start_Get_Data_View_Data.md

 This section presents the main concepts behind consuming data view data.

-It is assumed that you are working with streams as described in the [Example Scenario](xref:DataViewsExampleScenario).
+It is assumed that you are working with streams as described in the [Stream examples](xref:DataViewsExampleScenario).
 The data views API uses the same authentication scheme as the Sequential Data Store.

 ### Get data using defaults